Suicide: The Ripple Effect

 Since then Kevin has been on a mission to use his story to help others stay alive, find recovery, and #BeHereTomorrow!

-The screening will be followed by a panel discussion and Q&A. As part of our recognition of Mental Health Awareness Month this May, Rogers Behavioral Health is sponsoring the following screening of this important film.
+The screening will be followed by a panel discussion and Q&A. As part of our recognition of Mental Health Awareness Month this May, The National Alliance on Mental Illness (NAMI) of Waukesha County is sponsoring the following screening of this important film.
 Proceeds will support local suicide prevention efforts.